 It also blasted the ruling as "replete with factual errors and mischaracterizations."
 Among those, the school argues, was the "arbitrary" distinction the school drew between walk-on and scholarship football players.
 The school also argues that the "recruitment of student-athletes-just like recruitment of all Northwestern undergraduates-focuses on academics," and not athletics.

-Northwestern's football coach, Pat Fitzgerald, is urging the players to vote against unionization when the vote is held April 25, arguing that it's in the athletes' "best interests" not to organize.
+Northwestern's football coach, Pat Fitzgerald, urged the players to vote against unionization, arguing that it's in the athletes' "best interests" not to organize.

 The NCAA also issued a statement, though it is not directly involved in the case, saying it "strongly disagree[s] with the notion that student-athletes are employees."